 - We appreciate you even if we don’t always show it

-- Let us express ourselves without judgement
+- Let us express ourselves without judgment

 - Not every conversation has to be a lesson

 If your child is telling you a story or something that happened to them, don’t always try to turn it into a lesson.
-If you do this, they may be hesitant to tell you what is actually going on in their lives.
+If you do this, they may be hesitant to tell you what is going on in their lives.

 You May Also Enjoy: